portfoliome/foil/README.md

 foil contains for data cleaning and ETL processing.

-## Package Conventions
+## Design Conventions

+* Use iterators and generators to build data processing pipelines.
+* eliminate **IF** statements
+* descriptive variable names
+* reliance on the standard library
+* priority for test driven development

 Contributions are welcome.
-Package conventions call for eliminating **IF** statements, descriptive variable names, reliance on the standard library, and priority for test driven development.

-## Usage
+### Getting Started

 These instructions assume Python 3.5.
 It is recommended that you use conda or a virtualenv. foil is fairly lightweight, but has some dependencies.

-### Getting Started

 #### For conda install follow:
 Download the [conda installer](http://conda.pydata.org/miniconda.html).